leandrowkz/movieshelf/README.md

   <img src="./docs/movieshelf-details.png" width="350" />
 </p>

+## 📦 Dependencies
+This project uses Create React APP, React Router, CSS modules and Context API.
+It also uses the [@leandrowkz/tmdb](https://github.com/leandrowkz/tmdb) package to interact with the The Movie Database API.

 ## ⏭️ Running locally
 Since this is an free project, you're able to clone this repository and run it locally.
 The outcome should be similar to the running website.